 3. User-generated content

-Testimonials increase conversion rates up to 62%.
 92% of users read online reviews and testimonials and 88% trust online reviews as much as personal recommendations.
-User-generated content is just another form of testimonials; it’s content generated by your customers, and their opinion is invaluable.
+User-generated content is just another form of testimonials which, by the way, can increase conversion rates up to 62%.
+It’s content generated by your customers, and their opinion is invaluable.

 4. Social listening

 User-generated content goes hand in hand with social listening.
-You can’t find all mentions of your brand unless you crawl the web and look for untagged mentions as well.
-Tracking mentions is key to an effective engagement strategy.
+Tracking mentions of your brand, both tagged and untagged, is key to an effective engagement strategy.
 Analyzing the context can give you valuable insights into how to better serve your target audience.

 Social listening has many benefits.
 Most brands use social listening to improve their customer service and for reputation management, but other use cases include: